-25 fun ideas to keep your kids busy while stuck at home during the coronavirus quarantine.
+25 fun ideas to keep your kids busy while at home.
 They’ll love completing this fun printable bingo board!

 School districts around the country are closing, which leaves a lot of kids at home.
 I worked with my daughter to come up with 25 boredom busting ideas kids can do at home to stay busy.